-To create the effect, we'll be using Smart Filters and adjustment layers to keep it fully editable so you can easily adjust and fine-tune the amount of rain in your image, the direction it's falling from, and the overall brightness and contrast of the effect.
+You'll also learn how to keep the rain effect fully editable using Smart Filters and adjustment layers in Photoshop.
+That way, you'll be able to go back and adjust the amount of rain, the direction the rain is falling from, and the overall brightness and contrast of the effect.

 And here's what it will look after adding the rain: